Volkswagen up!/Skoda Citigo/SEAT Mii - best first cars for new drivers

 Yet despite being so cheap to buy and run, the three and five-door Citigo and up! don’t skimp on safety.
 All but entry-level models get ESP, there are six airbags and autobrake is an option.
 Interior quality also defies the budget price, while only basic cars do without electric front windows and air-con.
 You won’t have any problems carrying four adults, as front and rear seats are spacious, and the 251-litre boot size isn’t bad.

-On the road, the compact dimensions make the Citigo, up! and Mii great to drive in town, while even the 59bhp models perform reasonably well on motorways.
+On the road, the compact dimensions make the Citigo, up! and Mii great to drive in town, while even the older 59bhp models perform reasonably well on motorways.
 There’s even the up!
 GTI if you need to fulfill your hot hatch desires, the added performance makes this model more expensive for young drivers to insure.
 All three cars get stylish versions geared to providing maximum street cred without the corresponding increase in insurance premiums, too.Top 10 best first cars for new drivers 2019.

 - 1IntroductionA new car for first time drivers should be cheap, easy to drive and safe.
 Here are the 10 best first cars